coloradorca/SeleniumApply/README.md

 ## Getting Started

+Create a profile on [AngelList](https://angel.co/)

+Create some basic filters on what types of jobs you're looking for.
+Ensure those filters are correct, and verify by closing out of that window, log in again, and see if they persist.
+If the filters persisted, the following program should pick them up when you log in from each new instance of the WebDriver.

 Install [Selenium](https://www.npmjs.com/package/selenium-webdriver)

+`npm install selenium-webdriver`

 Install a [specific webdriver](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference) that you'll be using.

-Move the Webdriver to your PATH of choice, i.e. `sudo mv chromedriver /usr/local/bin/`
+Move the Webdriver to your PATH of choice, i.e.

+`sudo mv chromedriver /usr/local/bin/`

-Verify your webdriver is indeed in your PATH `sudo nano /etc/paths`
+Verify your webdriver is indeed in your PATH

+`sudo nano /etc/paths`

 That should be enough to get you started...

+If you're running into complications with getting the exe file in your PATH env variable [This Link](https://www.kenst.com/2015/03/including-the-chromedriver-location-in-macos-system-path/) might be usefull.

+You will have to create a new file in the root directory named usernameAndPw.js where you will create and store variables as defined in the autoApply.js file on line 5.

+If you so choose to keep track of the jobs you applied to, create a new .csv file and on line 133 of autoApply.js, point the fs.appendFileSync function to the correct path.

 ---

 ## Notes

 Some of the script navigates filters that are pertinent during the time I'm applying (Covid Days).
 So these filters might not be pertinent to all job seekers in a given market.
+The code is heavily commented and explained to give step by step explanations of what each line of code does.

 ## Author